hikarimn/lu_ComputerScience/README.md

     * [Fall](#fall)

 # Motivation of this page
-As a person who goes to a liberal arts college (LAC), LAC students tend to be surrounded by less information about career development compared to those who go to big universities.
+As a person who goes to a liberal arts college (LAC), LAC students tend to be surrounded by less information about career development compared to those who go to big universities
 This website aims to provide students at Lawrence with concrete, useful, and up-to-date resources.
 These are what I wish I knew when I was a freshman or a sophomore.
-The title says landing on an internship, but preparation part is almost the same for landing on full-time job imo.  <br/>
+The title says landing on an internship, but preparation part is almost the same for landing on full-time job imo  <br/>
 Intended audiences of this website are those who hope to get into one or more of following career fields:
  * Software Engineering
  * Product Management
  * Data Science

 #### Note to freshmen and sophomores
 The companies do not necessarily target underclassmen for internship opportunities.
 Yet, there are tons of things that you can do to gain experience other than internships.
-I hear that starting early and applying to smaller companies can help you get an internship.
+I hear that starting early and applying to smaller companies can help you get an internship

 #### Contributing to this page
 Currently, I am activity editing content for this website.
 If you find useful information that you want to share, incorrect information or typo, please send a pull request.
-If you are not familiar with Github, just open an [Issue](https://github.com/hikarimn/lu_ComputerScience/issues).
+If you are not familiar with Github, just open an [Issue](https://github.com/hikarimn/lu_ComputerScience/issues)

 #### Ask a question
 Have a question?
 Request for more information?
 Ask [here](https://github.com/hikarimn/lu_ComputerScience/issues).

+_Disclaimer_
+* Information listed here may be wrong or outdated because this list initially started for recording purpose for the author.
+If you find incorrect information, please let me know by making a pull request or opening an issue
+* This note does not list enough information for Product Mangement or Data Science track folks.
+I am working on it

 # Things to do before applying for a job or an internship
 ## Getting experience
 Before you start making a resume, you need to have stuff to put on your resume!

 ### Projects
 It is standard that a resume for technical roles has a project section.
-The next three are things I recommend you to include in your resume.
+The next three are things I recommend you to include in your resume

 #### Personal Project
 I highly recommend starting this as soon as possible.
 I am emphasizing this because you can start personal projects from right now.
-Growing technical skills in an internship is a good plan, but getting one technical internship can be hard if you have no prior experience in software development.   <br/>
+Growing technical skills in an internship is a good plan, but getting one technical internship can be hard if you have no prior experience in software development   <br/>
 The project can start small, [a simple Java game](http://zetcode.com/tutorials/javagamestutorial/) or [a single webpage with HTML](https://coder-coder.com/how-to-make-simple-website-html/) for instance.
 It is a good practice to come up with some software solution to your daily issues.
-If you do not come up with a project idea, think about tools or languages that you hope to learn. <br/>
+If you do not come up with a project idea, think about tools or languages that you hope to learn <br/>

 Here are some references
 * [What are the projects a first year computer science student can do in the summer?](https://www.quora.com/What-are-the-projects-a-first-year-computer-science-student-can-do-in-the-summer)
 * [24 Ultimate Data Science Projects To Boost Your Knowledge and Skills](https://www.analyticsvidhya.com/blog/2018/05/24-ultimate-data-science-projects-to-boost-your-knowledge-and-skills/)
 * [How to Develop Project Ideas for Your UX Portfolio](https://uxmastery.com/how-to-develop-project-ideas-for-your-ux-portfolio/)

 If you just started coding and do not know where to start, following online tutorials is a good idea.
-You can find tutorial videos on YouTube(free) or Udemy($10+ per course). <br/>
+You can find tutorial videos on YouTube(free) or Udemy($10+ per course) <br/>
 Here are some references
 * [Web Development Courses on Udemy](https://www.udemy.com/topic/web-development/)
 * [Web Development Tutorial for Beginners (#1) - How to build webpages with HTML, CSS, Javascript](https://www.youtube.com/watch?v=3JluqTojuME)